Put together a jar of rose petal bath soak to keep or give away. A luxurious way to relax and unwind after a long summer day!

 Makes one quart jar.
 Bath soak can be split into smaller jars.
 Adjust quantity of rose buds to top each jar.

 I prefer lightly scenting the bath soak using rose buds and essential oil at the top to keep it fresh.
 Adding essential oil directly to the soak can spoil the rose petals shortening the life span of the soak.
+Be sure the jar is airtight and keep away from moisture.

 CAUTION- Because of the natural detox properties of this soak, it is recommended to drink lots of water before, during and after the bath.
 As with any medical condition, check with your doctor before taking a salt bath.
 Do not use on broken skin and keep away from eyes.